maciekmalachowski/Crypto-charts-site/README.md

 <br>

-- After that run `internal mercury server` in the repository folder.
+- After that, run `internal mercury server` in the repository folder.
 ```
 mercury run
 ```